Tony Wroten: Personal life

 Wroten's father, Tony Sr., played football at the University of Washington and for the Tampa Bay Buccaneers.
 His mother, Shirley, ran track at Washington and at Arizona State University.
 Shirley still ranks top ten all time for Washington in the 100-meter dash, 100-meter hurdles, and 4 × 100-meter relay.
-Tony's aunt, Joyce Walker, was a two-time All-American basketball player at Louisiana State University.
+His aunt, Joyce Walker, was a two-time All-American basketball player at Louisiana State University.
 She was also the third woman to ever play on the Harlem Globetrotters.
-Tony is also the cousin of former New York Knicks point guard Nate Robinson and former Oregon State University basketball player Jimmie Haywood.
+Tony Wroten is the cousin of former New York Knicks point guard Nate Robinson and former Oregon State University basketball player Jimmie Haywood.

-On October 7, 2021, Wroten was indicted for insurance fraud in the Southern District of New York for allegedly defrauding the NBA's health and welfare benefit plan.
+In October 2021, Wroten was indicted for insurance fraud in the Southern District of New York for allegedly defrauding the NBA's health and welfare benefit plan.
+For his part in the fraud, he received a three-month suspended sentence and a fine.